-- 8. Neglect the failure, by a caregiver responsible for an adult's care or by other parties, to provide the proper or necessary support or medical, surgical, or any other care necessary for their well-being.
-No adult who is being provided treatment in accordance with a recognized religious method of healing in lieu of medical treatment shall for that reason alone be considered to be neglected or abused.
-(R.S.
-15:1503); - 9.
-Self-neglect the failure, either by the adult's action or inaction, to provide the proper or necessary support or medical, surgical, or any other care necessary for their own well-being.
+- Self-neglect is the failure, either by the adult's action or inaction, to provide the proper or necessary support or medical, surgical, or any other care necessary for his own well-being.
 No adult who is being provided treatment in accordance with a recognized religious method of healing in lieu of medical treatment shall for that reason alone be considered to be self-neglected.
-(R.S.
-15:1503); - 10.
-Sexual abuse any sexual activity between a beneficiary and staff without regard to consent or injury; any non-consensual sexual activity between a beneficiary and another person; or any sexual activity between a beneficiary and another beneficiary or any other person when the beneficiary is not competent to give consent.
-Sexual activity includes, but is not limited to, kissing, hugging, stroking or fondling with sexual intent; oral sex or sexual intercourse; insertion of objects with sexual intent; request, suggestion or encouragement by another person for the beneficiary to perform sex with any other person when beneficiary is not competent to refuse; - 11.
-Disabled person a person with a mental, physical or developmental disability that substantially impairs the person's ability to provide adequately for their own care or protection; and - 12.
-Incident any situation involving a beneficiary that is classified in one of the categories listed in this section or any category of event or occurrence defined by OCDD as a critical event, and has the potential to impact the beneficiary or affect delivery of waiver services.
+(La.
+R.S.
+15:1503); - Sexual abuse is any sexual activity between a beneficiary and staff without regard to consent or injury; any non-consensual sexual activity between a beneficiary and another person; or any sexual activity between a beneficiary and another beneficiary or any other person when the beneficiary lacks the capacity to give consent.
+Sexual activity includes, but is not limited to kissing, hugging, stroking, or fondling with sexual intent; oral sex or sexual intercourse; insertion of objects with sexual intent; request, suggestion, or encouragement by another person for the beneficiary to perform sex with any other person when beneficiary is not competent to refuse; - Disabled person is a person with a mental, physical, or developmental disability that substantially impairs the person's ability to provide adequately for his/her own care or protection; and - Incident any situation involving a beneficiary that is classified in one of the categories listed in this section, or any category of event or occurrence defined by OCDD as a critical event, and has the potential to impact the beneficiary or affect delivery of waiver services.